 The plain rectangular box with single wire strings and cut-outs in the lid look like a very typical example of a fairy bells instrument.
 But it has 19 strings whereas most surviving fairy bells have either eight or ten strings.

 The limited range of notes on the 8-string and 10-string models means that both hands contribute to producing one melodic line.
 After all, fairy bells are just meant to be fanciful bell-like sounds; the instrument was marketed by R. Cook in the 1870s as a novelty bells imitator.
 The possibilities for playing with a right-hand, treble side with an accompanying left-hand bass are very limited.
-But with this 19-string instrument it is possible to think of 7 bass notes on the left with 12 trebles on the right and it would be possible to play a simple melodies with admittedly a basic accompaniment.
-It is more like a small harp or psaltery, but nevertheless designed to look like fairy bells.
+But with this 19-string instrument it is possible to think of 7 bass notes on the left with 12 trebles on the right and it would be possible to play a simple melodies with, admittedly, a basic accompaniment.
+This instrument is more like a small harp or psaltery, but nevertheless designed to look like fairy bells.

-Despite its larger than normal size, the instrument has a strap, presumably for grasping and swinging while playing, just as on smaller instruments.
+The instrument has a strap, presumably for grasping and swinging while playing, just as on smaller instruments.
 But it only has one strap on the left side and there is no indication that there ever was a strap on the other side.
 Instead, on the right side, some felt has been glued (see below).

 The playing area: a soundboard in two sections and with simple design from drilled holes.

 The playing area is in poor condition.
 It is very unusual because it is raised above the baseboard and so this instrument has, in effect, a small soundboard.
 The soundboard appears to be in two sections separated by a gap.
 The puzzling outermost string on the right side passes over a sort of metal rider and disappears into this gap.
-(The photos are misleading because the string next to the outermost one has broken and is lying as if it were the outermost string - see below).
+(The photos above are misleading because the string next to the outermost one has broken and is lying as if it were the outermost string - see below).

 Fairy bells usually have no soundboard, so this too is unusual, but it's not unknown.
 For example: